A01L/Dashing/README.md

 # Dashing
-Dashing - system for control finance Game Club and time management.
-DClient app in file "/my", system for users and customer commercial company.
+Dashing is a system for controlling the finances of the gaming club and time management.
+The DClient application in the "/my" file, a system for users and a commercial customer company.